sanity-io/preview-kit/packages/preview-kit/README.md

 #### `encodeSourceMapAtPath`

-By default source maps are encoded into all strings that can be traced back to a document field.
-We make some exceptions for fields like, `document._type`, `document._id` and `document.slug.current`, that we've seen leading to breakage if the string is altered.
+By default source maps are encoded into all strings that can be traced back to a document field, except for URLs and ISO dates.
+We also make some exceptions for fields like, `document._type`, `document._id` and `document.slug.current`, that we've seen leading to breakage if the string is altered as well as for Portable Text.

 You can customize this behavior using `encodeSourceMapAtPath`: